tpope/vim-fugitive/README.markdown

 mofo.
 And guess what `:Gcommit` does!

 `:Gblame` brings up an interactive vertical split with `git blame` output.
-Press enter on a line to reblame the file as it stood in that commit, or `o` to open that commit in a split.
+Press enter on a line to edit the commit where the line changed, or `o` to open it in a split.
 When you're done, use `:Gedit` in the historic buffer to go back to the work tree version.

 `:Gmove` does a `git mv` on a file and simultaneously renames the buffer.  `:Gremove` does a `git rm` on a file and simultaneously deletes